KaisGha/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.
 --> Inspired by the udacity course lessons

+### Add. change for the part 3B. project submission